theSSX5/FaceRecognitionApp/README.md

   - Configure public bucket `photos` for image storage.
   - Setup RPC functions for attendee/photographer counts if not pre-existing.
   - Ensure database schema matches the backend’s expected tables and columns.

-## Possible Improvements

-- Add Pagination to all lists on the backend side for efficiency.
-- Implement stricter CORS rules and CSRF protection.
-- Enhance logging and monitoring (e.g., integrate with a logging service).
-- Add tests (unit tests, integration tests) to increase reliability.
-- Include better error messages and possibly multi-language support.

 ## Conclusion